The Spinal Cord Perception: Controversy

 Porter posted a blog on his website warning readers that The Spinal Cord Perception contained some graphic content that may upset certain fans.
 He explained briefly his spiritual convictions as an author and contended that everything in the book was included for a specific purpose, and not added for arbitrary shock value.
 Among these passages are instances in which the Llapasllaly kills certain characters in gruesome ways, David Rivers vaguely details an unfulfilling sexual frustration with a girlfriend he despises, and some graphic scenes dealing with a child who is the victim of molestation.

-First Printing Typos
+First printing typos

 The original self-publishing of the book contained several typos.
 Porter joked about this in a 2008 interview when asked if he'd read a book called "The Spinal Cord Perception" saying "I have read it.
 Very underwhelming.
 It was a big letdown.
 You know, all guts and no glory... and lots of misspelled words.
 Just don't waste your time."

 A second printing released in 2009 edited by Paul Bowers corrected these mistakes.